rage/java-programming/data/week4/3-introduction-to-object-oriented-programming.md

 }
 ```

-A method is written inside of the class beneath the constructor.
+A method is written inside the class beneath the constructor.
 The method name is preceded by `public void`, since the method is intended to be visible to the outside world (`public`), and it does not return a value (`void`).

 <text-box variant='hint' name='Objects and the Static Modifier'>

-We've used the modifier `static` in some of the methods that we've written.
+We've used the modifier `static` in some methods that we've written.
 The `static` modifier indicates that the method in question does not belong to an object and thus cannot be used to access any variables that belong to objects.

 Going forward, our methods will not include the `static` keyword if they're used to process information about objects created form a given class.
 If a method receives as parameters all the variables whose values ​​it uses, it can have the `static` modifier.